iric-soft/epcy/doc/basic_usage.rst

 Reproducibility
 ---------------

-EPCY draw a random value to assign a class according probabilities learn by the KDE classifier, to fill a contingency table (see algorithme section).
+EPCY draw a random value to assign a class according to probabilities learned by the KDE classifier, to fill a contingency table (see algorithme section).
 This means that different runs of EPCY can produce different results.

 However, EPCY output is relatively stable, as each predictive score returned